TJ Doyle – Singer. Musician. Songwriter. Humanist

 TJ has been lauded by critics for having his own musical and vocal styles, although he admits to his strong vocals being reminiscent of Neil Young .
 “That’s the way I sing.
 Can’t help it”.

-His last single “Unconditinal” was buzzed about by The Vinyl District, Jamsphere, and Bearded Magazine.
-His newest single, “Anonymous” will be out Sept.
-7, 2017.
+His last single “Unconditional” was buzzed about by The Vinyl District, Jamsphere, and Bearded Magazine.
+His newest single, “Anonymous” was released on Sept.
+7, 2017, and quickly made number 1 on the Radio Indie Alliance chart in November of 2017.
 “Anonymous” is “a tribute to anyone who has felt marginalized”, says Doyle.
 As TJ’s lyrics say, “Don’t you know that you are golden, Don’t believe you’re anonymous”.
+TJ Doyle is a 2017 Round Glass Music Awards Nominee for his song “Anonymous” in their Best Rock Song Category.
+Round Glass Music Awards honor music artists that dedicate themselves to making the world a better place.

 Raised in 5 Eastern cities by the age of 10, TJ now lives in a community on the edge of the Angeles National Forest above LA where he writes songs that transmit an authenticity harking back to the 60s.
 Does “harking back” mean he lives in the past?
 Not at all.
 “That era of music was when artists were writing about the challenges of a generation instead of the more personal and relationship-oriented pop and rock that currently dominates the airwaves.”
 He goes after that vision delivering his passion for the environment.
 “Nature is free from the human condition that afflicts humanity, and is an inspiration that can help us all.
 By observing nature we can learn more about our own true natures.”